-What is the role of a health and safety committee?
+What is a health and safety committee?

 Safety committee responsibilities

-- Informing and educating employees about safety standards in the workplace.
+- Informing and educating employees about safety standards in the workplace

-- Holding regular training for all employees.
+- Holding regular safety training for all employees

-- Regularly hosting company-wide workplace inspections and safety audits.
+- Regularly hosting company-wide workplace inspections and safety audits

 Benefits of a safety committee